Hania El Hammamy: Career

 She claimed the 2021 Manchester Open after defeating Sarah-Jane Perry in the women's singles final.
 She also won the Women's El Gouna International 2021 after defeating Nouran Gohar in the final.
 She failed to defend her PSA World Tour Finals in 2021 after losing to her compatriot Nouran Gohar in the final 11–9, 11–6, 8–11, 11–8.
 She once again lost in a four-game defeat to Gohar in the US Open final in 2021.

 In 2022, she was part of the Egyptian team that won the 2022 Women's World Team Squash Championships.
+In May 2023, she reached the semi final of the 2023 PSA Women's World Squash Championship, before losing to the number 1 seed Nouran Gohar in 5 games.

+After reaching the semi-final round at the 2024 PSA Women's World Squash Championship, losing out to Nouran Gohar, Hammamy helped Egypt win their fourth consecutive title at the December 2024 Women's World Team Squash Championships.

+In March 2025, Hammamy won her 15th PSA title after securing victory in the OptAsia Championships during the 2024–25 PSA Squash Tour.
+In May 2025, Hammamy reached the final of the 2025 Women's World Squash Championship in Chicago, but was defeated by Nour El Sherbini who won her record equalling eighth world title.

+In October 2025, she won her 18th PSA title after securing victory in the US Open during the 2025–26 PSA Squash Tour.